evil-mad/robopaint/.github/CONTRIBUTING.md

 ### How to get version number:
 <div style="text-align: center;"><img src="https://cloud.githubusercontent.com/assets/320747/18774445/2742ce00-810e-11e6-85f4-d222da447309.png"></div>
-To the bottom right of the RoboPaint text in the top middle of the window you should see the version in parenthesizes starting with `v`.
+To the bottom right of the RoboPaint text in the top middle of the window you should see the version in parentheses starting with `v`.
 This will be hidden if your window size is too small.

 ## Pull Requests